sebsonic2o/thunder-talk/README.md

 # thunder-talk

-A simple experiment with background processes.
+A simple experiment with background processing...

 This repository includes the following:

 1. A simple Rails web application that sends an email to the user upon signup without any background process